TexasInstruments/ti-wisunfantund/linux-host/README.md

 1. Open a shell into the `wfantund` container with `docker compose exec -it wfantund bash`.
 2. Build and install `wfantund` by running `./bootstrap.sh && ./configure --sysconfdir=/etc && make install`.
 Next, make sure that dbus is started by running `service dbus start`.
 Once these steps are done, there's no need to rebuild it again or restart dbus unless you restart the container.
-3. Start wfantund by running `wfantund -o Config:NCP:SocketPath tcp:linux_host:4902 -o IPv6:WfantundGlobalAddress 2020:ABCD::/64`.
+3. If running border router, start wfantund by running `wfantund -o Config:NCP:SocketPath tcp:linux_host:4902 -o IPv6:WfantundGlobalAddress 2020:ABCD::/64`.
 This will create the wfan0 interface, assign it address 2020:ABCD::, and create a TCP connection to the `linux_host` container.
+If running router node, start wfantund by running `wfantund -o Config:NCP:SocketPath tcp:linux_host:4903`, similarly creating the wfan0 interface and TCP linux_host container connection.
 4. Start another shell session with `docker compose exec -it wfantund bash` and start wfanctl by running `wfanctl`.
 From here you can interact with the interface as normal; start the stack by running `set interface:up true` in wfanctl.
 5. When using external servers, start a shell session for each of them with `docker compose exec -it wfantund bash`.
 To start FreeRADIUS in the foreground, run `freeradius -X`.
 To start dnsmasq in the foreground, run `dnsmasq -d -i wfan0 --dhcp-range 2020:abcd::1,2020:abcd::ffff,64,336h`.
+6. If you do want to use the external servers with the border router example, you can enable them in `linux-host/apps/border_router_nanostack_tirf/border_router_host.cfg` with the external-server-enabled flag under dhcp-cfg or radius-cfg sections.

 Once Everything is Started
 --------------------------